fluent/fluentd-docs-gitbook/install/install-by-rpm.md

 To customize `systemd` behavior, put your `td-agent.service` in `/etc/systemd/system`.

-NOTE: In td-agent 4, path is different. `/opt/td-agent/bin` instead of `/opt/td-agent/embedded/bin`
+NOTE: In `td-agent` 4, the path is different i.e. `/opt/td-agent/bin` instead of `/opt/td-agent/embedded/bin`.

 ### `init.d`

+This is for CentOS 6, non systemd based system.

 Use `/etc/init.d/td-agent` script to `start`, `stop`, or `restart` the agent: